A New York man died while on a solo trip to Colombia. It took his grieving mother 5 months to learn what happened - KESQ

 Omar Watson was found in a kneeling position on the white tile floor, wearing a black cotton T-shirt and slumped against a door frame, according to the report from police investigators in Bogotá.

-First responders noted some over-the-counter medication in the apartment, including a Unisom PM Pain bottle, an unopened DayQuil bottle and a bottle of Doloff, a Latin American pain medication similar to Tylenol, along with a brown stain that appeared to be vomit on the floor near the kitchen.
+First responders noted some over-the-counter medication in the apartment, including a Unisom PM Pain bottle, an unopened DayQuil bottle and a bottle of Doloff, a Latin American pain medication, along with a brown stain that appeared to be vomit on the floor near the kitchen.
 The report said apart from his passport and suitcase, there were no other valuables at the scene.

 It listed his cause of death as “to be established.”